"85% of 2030's jobs have not been invented yet"

 The pace of change and the accompanying deluge of information has repercussions on every area of our lives, from the kitchen to the bedroom to the sports field to the office.
 In the office we need to grapple to not only understand what the new normal is, but to try to understand what it will look like in five or even ten years time.

 If we find this challenging, imagine what it is like for the young people who are leaving school now and looking to enter the workplace.
 What are they looking for from their employers and what can we do to help them to make the right decisions for their futures?
 I was having a chat with a friend the other day about how the workplace is changing and what this means for the next generation of recruitment.
 I thought I would share some of those thoughts here.

 1. Evolving learning environments

 According to the experts who attended the Institute for the Future workshop in March 2017, 85% of the jobs that today's learners will be doing in the year 2030 haven't been invented yet!
 Even if that figure proves to be a little optimistic, the only way that recruiters can attract the very best talent is by creating working environments that allow for continual learning and development.
-The best talent are looking for working environments that will allow them to grow and evolve to be ready to fit into and prosper in the workplace of their futures.
-They will run from anything that that has an inkling of stasis.
+The best talent is looking for a working environment that allows them to grow and evolve to be ready to fit into and prosper in the workplace of their futures.
+They will run from anything that has an inkling of stasis.